EmersonManabuAraki/Jogo-da-Forca/README.md

 # Jogo-da-Forca(Hangman Game)

+##Hangman Game's score criterion

+Number of your hits

+Word's size

+Sequence number you hit

+##Hangman Game's score calculation

-Score calculate: Number of letter you hitted * Chances left When you hit the letter you gain one point being the maximum 2, but if you miss you lose one point.
+When you hit the letter two times in sequence, you gain one chance if you haven't more than three chances

-The chances left is your remaining amount of chances.
+The score is calculated by: (1 + Number of hits you had two times in sequence) * ( 1 + Word's size - Number of hit you had) * Your remaining chances